 You will need to make sure your catheter is working properly.
 You will also need to know how to empty and clean the tube and the area where it attaches to your body.
 This can prevent infection or skin irritation.

 After your catheter is removed:

 - You may have some urine leakage (incontinence).
 This should get better over time.
-You should have close-to-normal bladder control within 3 to 6 months.
+You should have close-to-normal bladder control within a month.